Speech and Language Tips and Tricks

 Whenever your child says a word, or uses a gesture/sign, repeat and expand.
 It’s quite simple.

-If, for example, your toddler raises raises arms up while whining “uh uh uh”, you know that they most likely want to be picked up.
+If, for example, your toddler raises arms up while whining “uh uh uh”, you know that they most likely want to be picked up.

 Rather than simply picking your child up, try saying “Up, you want me to pick you up” or something like that.